mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 # 3. Put Everything Together

-- **Shutdown network manager:** So that it doesn't interfere with our work.
+**Shutdown network manager:**
+So that it doesn't interfere with our work.
 ~~~
 sudo /etc/init.d/network-manager stop

+# In Kali Linux:
+sudo /etc/init.d/networking stop
 ~~~

-{: .box-warning}
-In Kali Linux: `sudo /etc/init.d/networking stop`

-- **Bring down interfaces:** If our interfaces are not down, turn those down.
+**Bring down interfaces:**
+If our interfaces are not down, turn those down.
 ~~~
 ifconfig -a
 sudo ifconfig wlxc01c3006xxxxx down